Skip to Content

 Penguin greeters at the start of the island

-I saw the penguins on Martillo Island in March right before they were starting to migrate so they were molting their coats in preparation.
+I saw the penguins on Martillo Island in March, right before they started migrating, so they were molting their coats in preparation.
 So cute!

 Magellanic penguins in Argentina